Any business worth its salt knows that the key to generating sales is through good advertising – but what makes a successful marketing campaign?

 Google Analytics will give you some of this information, Facebook, Instagram and Twitter also have inbuilt analytics you can look at to check for engagement, but they’re not perfect and, in the case of GA, can be quite complicated to root down to the actual information you need.

-This is where Beacon comes into play.
-Beacon gives you an overview of all your digital marketing activities with top-level ROI and marketing result reporting in real time.
-You can see website traffic and – by using Beacon Links – track which channels, including email, are sending those visitors.
+This is where Beacon can help.
+Beacon’s all-in-one click fraud protection platform helps help you get the most from your marketing campaigns, both PPC and paid ad campaigns, by preventing bot clicks that can cost you up to 66% of your ad spend.
+The platform also gives you an overview of all your digital marketing activities with top-level ROI and marketing result reporting in real time.
+You can see your genuine website traffic and – by using Beacon Links – track which channels, including email, are sending those human visitors.

 Once you’ve decided what and where, keep it simple.
 Plan for the length of time the campaign will run, have an action plan which incorporates all the different channels and which content is being used on each one and set Key Performance Indicators and metrics which you can measure and track once the campaign ends.
 This will inform your future efforts.

 Did you achieve your objective?
 If your marketing campaign was to sell 10% more items through your stores or if you wanted to sign up five new people to an online course per week, did that happen?

 Check against the results for other marketing campaigns and compare what worked and what didn’t.
 This will help you formulate the strategy for the next campaign.
 Perhaps your timing was off and people aren’t interested in stocking up on winter wear just yet with a campaign in September so try again in November as the season begins to turn.